MI-AFP/tutorials/tutorials/04_types-errors.md

 ### String

 [String](https://hackage.haskell.org/package/base/docs/Data-String.html) is the only string type in the `base` package.
 It is just a type synonym for `[Char]`, so it comes with all properties of [list](https://hackage.haskell.org/package/base/docs/Data-List.html), and as such is the most common one, especially for non-performance-sensitive applications.
-But when it comes to performace (and sometimes even Unicode behavior), then problems arise - `String` has big overhead in time and space.
+But when it comes to performance (and sometimes even Unicode behavior), then problems arise - `String` has big overhead in time and space.

 ### Text